tach mod

 Specify an output path for a locally generated module graph file.

-These are the results of tach show --web on the Tach codebase itself: tach show
+These are the results of tach show --web on the Tach codebase itself:

 tach test